A SAM-guided Two-stream Lightweight Model for Anomaly Detection: Introduction

-To address this challenge, memory modules have been integrated into reconstruction-based methods~\cite{park2020learning,gong2019memorizing}.
+To address this challenge, memory modules have been integrated into reconstruction-based methods~\cite{gong2019memorizing}.
 These modules store representations of normal images, and the representations of test images are used as queries to retrieve the most relevant memory items for reconstruction.
-However, they suffer from high memory requirements and search times, making them impractical for real-world industrial applications.
+However, they suffer from high memory requirements and search times.

 The knowledge distillation (KD)~\cite{hinton2015distilling} based framework has shown its effectiveness in anomaly detection and localization~\cite{tien2023revisiting,roth2022towards,salehi2021multiresolution}.
 For example, Salehi \etal~\cite{salehi2021multiresolution} established an S-T network pair where knowledge is transferred from the teacher to the student.
 The underlying hypothesis is that the student network sees only the normal samples in the training stages, leading to generating out-of-distribution representations with anomalous queries during inference.
 However, the statement does not always hold true due to architectural similarities and shared data flow~\cite{deng2022anomaly}.
 To overcome this limitation, DeSTSeg~\cite{zhang2023destseg} introduces a denoising student network to generate distinct feature representations from those of the teacher when handling anomalous inputs.